dckms/system-architecture/emacsway/it/sdlc/models/iterative.rst

 ..

+    💬 If you run into a dead end in one of the areas, **iterate**!
+    Incremental refinement is a powerful tool for managing complexity.
+    As Polya recommended in mathematical problem solving, understand the problem, devise a plan, carry out the plan, and then look back to see how you did [Polya 1957].

+     -- "Code Complete" 2nd edition by Steve McConnell

+..

-    📝 ""Iteration" here means applying a function to itself."
+    💬 ""Iteration" here means applying a function to itself."

     -- "Concrete Mathematics: A Foundation for Computer Science" 2nd edition by Ronald L. Graham, Donald E. Knuth, Oren Patashnik